 Will menopause cause weight gain?

-Many women complain about a thicker waist after the menopause.
+Many complain about a thicker waist after the menopause.
 Some of this is due to raised testosterone levels which redistribute fat in a more masculine ‘apple’ shape, but it can also be caused by our body trying to rebalance our hormones.

 Fat around the middle actually produces hormone-like substances.
 As your ovaries are no longer producing oestrogen, your body will want to produce it elsewhere for the protective effects it has against osteoporosis and heart disease.
 You therefore can naturally start to store more fat around your waist.

-If you’re overweight, you will suffer more with menopause symptoms so try to keep your weight down.
+If you’re overweight, you will experience more with menopause symptoms so try to keep your weight down.
 American researchers recently discovered losing just 10lb could reduce the number of night sweats and hot flushes.

 This article has been adapted from longer features appearing in Healthy, the Holland & Barrett magazine.
 Advice is for information only and should not replace medical care.
 Please check with your GP before trying any remedies